-In addition to the samples outlined above, a second set was collected by sampling 50-60 vines per varietal over an area corresponding to 1-2 acres.
-This was done to quantify endogenous levels of key VP in these varietals, which would facilitate a rigorous statistical comparison between control and smoke-exposed berries.
+In addition to the samples outlined above, a second set was collected by sampling 50-60 vines per varietal over an area of 1-2 acres.
+This was done to quantify endogenous levels of key VP in these varietals, with the goal of facilitating a rigorous statistical comparison between control and smoke-exposed berries.
 These samples were collected at commercial maturity, which corresponded to the last time-point for each varietal.
-The GPS coordinates of each sample were collected to enable repeated analysis of the same vines across multiple years and to assess the presence of trends as a function of location.
+Geographical information system (GIS) coordinates for each sample were collected to enable replicate analyses of the same vines across multiple years and to assess the presence of trends as a function of location.

 To quantify the concentration of VP known to contribute to the negative sensory attributes of wine made from smoke-exposed berries (Figure 1), targeted analysis of nine VP was conducted.
-This quantitative analysis was performed on berry extracts using gas chromatography-mass spectrometry (GC-MS).
-This analytical methodology separates VP in the time domain (GC), then uses a sensitive and specific detector (MS) to ensure the correct signal corresponding to the desired VP are accurately quantified (Figure 3).
+This quantitative analysis was performed on berry extracts using gas chromatography-mass spectrometry (GC-MS), which separates VP in the time domain (GC), then uses a sensitive and specific detector (MS) to ensure the correct signal corresponding to the desired VP are accurately quantified (Figure 3).